MEng Design Engineering

 About the course

 Design engineering concerns the design of products, services, systems, as well as experiences and artefacts relevant to designing and enabling modern society and the society of tomorrow.

 This degree develops a range of fundamental design and engineering skills, with a particular emphasis on:

 - enterprise skills and industrial experience necessary to launch new products to market

-Graduates of this programme will be capable of bridging the gaps between engineering, design and business in commercial contexts.
+Graduates of this integrated Master's programme will be capable of bridging the gaps between engineering, design and business in commercial contexts.

 The course covers fundamental engineering across several fields, design techniques, business and communications skills.
 We focus particularly on foundational engineering, computing and mathematics in the first two years to give you a solid scientific and design basis.

 The third and fourth years include a greater emphasis on advanced modules in design and engineering, and enterprise and entrepreneurship skills.

 All students will undertake a six-month industrial placement from April in the third year.
 The placement will be on-site with an industrial partner and supervised jointly by the partner and Imperial.